KDE Plasma 6

 KDE Plasma 6 is the sixth and most recent generation of the KDE Plasma desktop environment.
 It is the successor of KDE Plasma 5 and was first released on 28 February 2024.

 Overview

-KDE Plasma 6 was designed to not be a very large departure from KDE Plasma 5, instead being a series of improvements.
-KDE Plasma 6 is built using Qt 6, KDE Frameworks 6 and KDE Gear 24.02.
+KDE Plasma 6 was designed not to be a major departure from KDE Plasma 5, but rather a series of improvements.
+KDE Plasma 6 is built using Qt 6, KDE Frameworks 6, and KDE Gear 24.02.
 In addition, support for the Wayland protocol was mainstreamed as the default graphical session, with X11 support made secondary.
-It introduces a new sound theme, Ocean, replacing Oxygen's sound theme as the default.
+It introduces a new sound theme, Ocean, replacing Oxygen's as the default.
 Plasma 6 on Wayland has partial support for High Dynamic Range (HDR) and color blindness correction filters.
-The Discover app and settings were also improved and the 3D cube desktop effect was brought back.
+The Discover app and settings were also improved, and the 3D cube desktop effect was brought back.

 New features

 Compared to the latest Plasma 5 release, the sixth generation brings the following new features: